-- Recurrent breast cancer
+- breast pain.

+Angiosarcoma is an uncommon malignant neoplasm and it is a type of cancer that affects the cells that lines the walls of blood vessels or lymphatic vessels.
+It is rarely reported as a form of breast cancer but because of its metastatic capability.
 Statistically, less than 10% of all angiosarcoma cases originates from the breast.
 When talking about breast cancer alone, angiosarcoma account for a very small percentage of cases; less than 005% or approximately, 1 in every 2500 breast cancer cases.

 Breast Angiosarcoma may be graded as low grade, intermediate grade, and high grade, for staging purposes, based on the histological evaluation of tumour cells and upon the degree to which malignant cells exhibiting vascular differentiation have infiltrated the breast parenchyma.